Z'ev ben Shimon Halevi: Kabbalistic work

 A fellow of the Temenos Academy, UK, instituted by the poet, Kathleen Raine, Halevi regularly lectured there.
 He taught groups on every continent, including at Interface Boston, the New York Open Centre; The Centre for Psychological Astrology, UK; Omega Institute; New York Kabbalah Society; the Jungian Institute of Santa Fe, New Mexico; and Karen Kabbalah, Atlanta, as well as in synagogues and at rabbinical colleges.
 He was the Director of Tutors for the Kabbalah Society and for many years ran a series of Kabbalah courses at Regent's College in London.

 He traveled widely and ran a continuing series of Way of Kabbalah courses and lectures held in many countries, including America, Australia, Brazil, Canada, England, Germany, Holland, Israel, Japan, Mexico, Scotland and Spain, though few of his lectures have been published and fewer still are online; similarly with his articles.
 Over the years, he also took part in a series of interviews for various media.

 Halevi was as well known a writer as he was a teacher of Kabbalah, having published 18 books, including a kabbalistic novel and books on astrology and kabbalistic astrology.
 Contemporary astrologers such as Judy Hall refer to the work he has done on the latter.
 In the earlier part of his career he wrote a number of books on stagecraft.
 Both he and his work on the Toledano Tradition are publicly recognized, and his work has now been translated into sixteen languages, to date, including Hebrew.

 He also set up an annual Summer School, aided by his wife, which regularly included students from around the world, and he started up an annual series of workshops in London.
 At his home, he also held regular weekly meetings, during term time, of the London Kabbalah Group.
 This part of his work continued for many years.

 Halevi was one of the founder members of the Kabbalah Society, which was set up to encourage the study of late C12th and early C13th Kabbalah in Provence and Spain.

-He died at his home in London, 21 September 2020, after a short illness.